hayatkhan8660-maker/ocaml-interpreter/README.md

 # OCaml Program README

-This repository contains an OCaml program that implement a non-trivial system in Ocaml.
+This repository contains an OCaml project that implement a non-trivial system in Ocaml.
 Including a parser, type checker, and interpreter.
 We handle different exceptions

 ## Prerequisites